Blake Lothian: 2026

+On February 5, 2026, it was announced Lothian would participate in the NASCAR O'Reilly Auto Parts Series preseason test at Rockingham with Joey Gase Motorsports.

 Personal life

 Lothian, in an interview with the West Georgian, revealed he has Attention deficit hyperactivity disorder (ADHD).
 His favorite NASCAR driver is Michael McDowell.
 He graduated in the Class of 2021 at Wellesley High School.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)